 Populär Astronomi is Sweden's leading popular science newspaper in astronomy and space physics (in Swedish).

 The Astrarium was a series of astronomy spoken-word programs which were broadcast on CFRC 101.9 FM from Kingston, Ontario, Canada.
 The first series, hosted by James Silvester, originally aired from late-2008 through mid-2009.
-This site contains a some of my favourite episodes from series 1.
+This site contains some of my favourite episodes from series 1.
 Now in 2013 we are pleased to announce new episodes forming series two, these podcast are hosted by James Silvester and David Warrington both based in the UK.
-You can follow us on Twitter @astrariumpod
+You can follow us on Twitter @astrariumpod.

 The European Southern Observatory (ESO) is the pre-eminent intergovernmental science and technology organisation in astronomy.
 It carries out an ambitious programme focused on the design, construction and operation of powerful ground-based observing facilities for astronomy to enable important scientific discoveries.
 ESO also plays a leading role in promoting and organising cooperation in astronomical research.